It’s unbelievable, how time flies.

 Raufarhólshellir Lava Cave is one of the best known and longest cave systems in Iceland.
 While there is plenty of information available, you’d think the cave is simple to find.

 This lava cave was included in my original travel itinerary, among those must-see places to visit in Iceland.
-Instead of going there alone with Daniel, we were able to fit a short cave adventure in the one-day schedule with our Stopover Buddies Anna and Gretar.
-(What the heck is a Stopover Buddy?
-Find it out here!)
+Instead of going there alone with Daniel, we were able to fit a short cave adventure in the one-day schedule with our local guides, Anna and Gretar.

 Lava cave adventure together with local Icelanders turned out to be a great option.
 Even if I had marked the cave on my map, the mouth of the cave was so hidden it was difficult to spot from the road.
 If we had gone there by ourselves, most likely we would have just driven past it, without even noticing the cave.

 When the entrance looks like this from the inside, you can only imagine how difficult it would be to spot from the road.

 This lava cave is definitely among the do-not-miss places in Iceland.
 When you descend into the cave, you’ll face an overwhelmingly beautiful view that will indeed leave you speechless.
 The astonishing stone walls are sparkling green, yellow, purple, blue and red – all the colours of a rainbow, if not even more.
 The ice and rock formations inside the lava cave are like from a fairytale.

 Raufarhólshellir Lava Cave is estimated to be approximately 1,400 meters long.
 Yes, estimated.
 With a cave tunnel this long, you’ll get the best experience with a guide.
 But, you can also go there by yourself, if you prefer an independent, if a bit risky adventure.
 Just remember to be careful.
 Really careful.
 A flashlight and ice spikes wouldn’t be a bad idea, either.